For Couples

 Committing to another person requires a balance between meeting our own needs and considering the needs of our partner.
 This can be especially challenging in intimate relationships, where the desire for independence and self-expression may sometimes conflict with our need for acceptance and loyalty.

-In my approach to relationship therapy, I believe that even the most difficult conversations can be had if all parties are present and composed.
-By creating a safe and supportive space where we can be our authentic selves and be accepted by our partner, we can start to build a more congruent and healthy relationship.
+I believe that even the most difficult conversations can be had if all parties are present and composed.
+By creating a safe and supportive space where you can be honest and be heard by your partner, you can start to build a more congruent and healthy relationship.

 It is important to remember that a good relationship is not void of any arguments or difficulties.
 What is indicative of a good relationship is the ability to navigate these challenges without feeling overwhelmed.